Artwork row: Former MSU student to withdraw apology, face inquiry

 The former Fine Arts student of Maharaja Sayajirao University (MSU), who was debarred from the institute after the controversy over an “objectionable artwork”, told the Gujarat High Court Thursday that he will revoke the unconditional apology that he tendered to the university, and will face an inquiry.

-Kundan Kumar Mahato, the former first-year Masters in Visual Arts student of the university, was debarred in May 2022, following controversy over an artwork, with right-wing groups protesting against it.
+Kundan Kumar Mahato, the former first-year Masters student of Visual Arts of the university, was debarred in May 2022, following controversy over an artwork, with right-wing groups protesting against it.

 In December however, he won a gold medal from the Banaras Hindu University (BHU) in the Bachelors’ programme.
 This was days after the MSU had told the HC that the letter of rustication issued to the student had a “mistype” in the date of the factfinding committee.